flizhou/age_effects_on_COVID-19/doc/report.md

 ## 3\.
 Bootstrapping

 I took bootstrap samples from 133 countries in `df_sub` with replacement.
-This wa case resampling, so the information from each country remained together.
+This was case resampling, so the information from each country remained together.
 Here I had to drop the `log(confirmed_rate)` term in the formula to make the `glm` results converge.